Christina Hills With Publisher Reid Tracy and Christian Mickelsen

 Final Thoughts

-No matter what business you’re in, your website is an important marketing tool.
+Regardless of the industry you’re in, your website is a key marketing tool.
 If you’re an author, be sure your website is about YOU and not just about one of the books you wrote.
 I know this sounds counterintuitive.
 After all, remember it’s not about you...

 However, according to our publishing expert Reid Tracy, writers who build an Author website will also build a bigger and more loyal audience.
 It makes sense.
 If the visitor enjoyed your work enough to do the initial search, they’ll probably enjoy other books you’ve written as well.

-For more author website inspiration, check out Six Great Examples of Author Websites that my students created from taking the Website Creation Workshop!
+For more author website inspiration, check out Six Great Examples of Author Websites that my students created from taking the Website Creation Workshop™!

 For Christina Hills,